...

 • Feed Rate: The feed rate is the speed at which the cutting tool moves through the material and is typically measured in inches per minute (IPM) or millimeters per minute (mm/min).

 • Spindle Speed: The spindle speed refers to the rotation speed of the cutting tool, measured in revolutions per minute (RPM).
-The optimal spindle speed depends on the material being machined and the tool geometry.
+The optimal spindle speed depends on the boring material being machined and the tool geometry.

 CNC Programming Software and Simulation Tools